St. Louis Abuse & Neglect Attorneys

 - Illinois Department of Public Health Hotline: (800) 252-4343

-It is also a good idea to start documenting anything that may be relevant if a claim or criminal charges are filed.
+It is also a good idea to start documenting anything that may be relevant.
 Examples include, keeping a timeline of occurrences, photographing injuries, writing down statements made by the victim and the wrongdoer, listing the names of caregivers, and maintaining a log of communication with the caregiver or facility.
 Additionally, it is important to collect documentation from the care facilities, investigative agencies and medical providers who have provided treatment to the abuse victim.

 Who can file a claim for abuse or neglect?

-The person who is being abused or neglected can file a claim.
+The victim of the abuse or neglect can file a claim.
 If the person is a minor, a parent or guardian can file the claim on the child’s behalf after being appointed a “next friend” for the child.
 If the person who has been abused or neglected has a legal guardian, the legal guardian must file the claim on behalf of the person.
 In addition to bringing a claim on behalf of the victim, parents and guardians can also pursue a claim to recover economic losses they have suffered, such as lost wages.

 The individual responsible for the abuse and neglect as well as his or her employer can be held liable for the damages and injuries.
-For example, a daycare employee and the daycare facility can be held liable to a child for injuries the child received due to abuse or neglect while at the facility.
+For example, a daycare employee and the daycare facility can be liable to a child for injuries due to abuse or neglect while at the facility.
 Other examples include:

 - Nursing Homes